 The moment I held the published book in my hands, I knew that I never wanted to do anything else but write and I signed up to study for an MA in Creative Writing at the University of Essex to obtain the skills I needed to achieve my goal.

 During those years of study, my M.E. did mean that I struggled to hold down a job, complete my assignments on time, and still work on all my own projects.
 But somehow I got through and eventually managed to graduate in the Autumn of 2016.

 I was fired up and ready to start my journey to becoming a full-time author!

 Right now, I am still working a day job to fund my writing.
 I know I need to write more books if I am ever going to fulfil my dream of being a full-time author.
 But one day I hope to have a whole library of books to my name, in all the different genres I enjoy.

 I have plots sitting and waiting to be written in science fiction, fantasy, steampunk, detective fiction, paranormal fiction, spies, superheroes, and all kinds of historical fiction!

 I want to tell tales of knights, mages, mermaids, and space Captains and I am going to publish them all!

-So, if you want to join me on this adventure all you have to do is sign up to my list.
+So, if you want to join me on this adventure you can sign up for my reader's group and follow my journey!

 Thank you for reading,